Our Expert Alaska Cruise Tips and Tricks You Need to Know in 2024

 Depending on your embarkation port, you will likely need to arrange airfare.
 You should also consider booking a pre-cruise or post-cruise hotel stay.

-While we always recommend flying in a day early, it is even more important when cruising in 2023 given flight cancellations and delays.
+While we always recommend flying in a day early, it is even more important when cruising to Alaska as many will be traveling a good distance to reach the embarkation ports.
+So, you don’t want to risk flight delays or cancellations.

 Plus, Seattle and Vancouver are both great cities that deserve some time for exploration.